 If the website has multiple URLs or different pages with similar or duplicate content on both a mobile and a desktop version, Google will consider as duplicate versions of the same page.
 It will choose any one URL as the canonical version and crawl that, and remaining all URLs will be considered as duplicate URLs and crawled frequently.

-If you don’t specify, to tell Google which URL is canonical, It will make the choice for you or may consider them both of equal value, which may guide to unwanted behavior and we are explained below about Why should I choose a canonical URL?
+If you don’t specify, to tell Google which URL is canonical, It will choose for you or may consider them both of equal value, which may guide to unwanted behavior, and we are explained below about Why should I choose a canonical URL?

-Google or any other search engines doesn’t like duplicate content that is not unique so.
-When duplicate or Non-Original content is present on Your Site Will Hurt Your Rankings and traffic losses across Your Domain.
+Google or any other search engine doesn’t like duplicate content that is not unique so.
+When a duplicate or Non-Original content is present on Your Site Will Hurt Your Rankings and traffic losses across Your Domain.

-If your site contains multiple pages with largely identical content, you should use the canonical tag to your site pages to avoiding duplicate content. if you are not using canonical tag the site will lose Rankings and traffic and sometimes they would downgrade a website for having a lot of duplicates or copy content.
+If your site contains multiple pages with largely identical content, you should use the canonical tag to your site pages to avoiding duplicate content.
+If you are not using a canonical tag, the site will lose rankings and traffic, and sometimes they would downgrade a website for having a lot of duplicates or copy content.

-Search engines support for using the rel=”canonical” link element across different websites, across different domains (like as main domain, the subdomain and other domains on the server).
-Similarly, the duplicate content that appears on the cross-domain URLs, for an example.
+Search engines support for using the rel=”canonical” link element across different websites across different domains (like as main domain, the subdomain, and other domains on the server).
+Similarly, the duplicate content that appears on the cross-domain URLs, for example.